PariJain01/Cloud_Infra/DNS-Zone/readme.md

-# Task 6: Set up a Domain with DNS and Private Link in Azure
+# Set up a Domain with DNS and Private Link in Azure

 ## Objective